Farrokh Khambata: Career

 In 2016, Farrokh launched Jaan at the Penthouse at the Sofitel in Dubai, which has since closed.

 In November 2018, he launched a Thai robata fine dining restaurant named IZAYA, at the National Centre for the Performing Arts (NCPA) in Nariman Point, Mumbai.
 This same complex housed two other ventures - a lounge named Amadeus and a café aptly named Cafe At the NCPA.

 As of December 2020, all of the restaurants have closed due to the extensive lockdown in Mumbai caused by the COVID-19 pandemic.

 Disappearance and fraud

 Farrokh's wife Dilshad reported her husband missing to the Gamdevi police on September 20, 2024.
 According to the first information report (FIR), Farrokh had failed to return home since April 5, 2024.

 On 27 January 2025, Dilshad filed a case of forgery against Farrokh at the Gamdevi police station in Mumbai claiming he had taken loans, amounting to ₹60 lakh, from various financial institutions forging her signatures, making her a co-borrower in the loans without her consent.

+A woman pretending to be Farrokh's wife Dilshad helped the celebrity chef secure a business loan of around INR 40 lakh from a private bank in Andheri-Mumbai, according to the police’s charge sheet filed with the Metropolitan Magistrate Court.

 The Mumbai Police have stated that they have issued a look-out circular (LOC) notice against Farrokh, who is believed to have fled India to the Philippines.